jeftegoes/AwsOverview/AWS CloudFront.md

 ## 5.1.
 Signed URL vs S3 Pre-Signed URL

-- CloudFront Signed URL:
+### 5.1.1.
+CloudFront Signed URL

 - Allow access to a path, no matter the origin.
-  - Account wide key-pair, only the root can manage it.
+- **Account wide key-pair, only the root can manage it.**
 - Can filter by IP, path, date, expiration.
 - Can leverage caching features.

-- S3 Pre-Signed URL:
+### 5.1.2.
+S3 Pre-Signed URL

 - Issue a request as the person who pre-signed the URL.
 - Uses the IAM key of the signing IAM principal.
 - Limited lifetime.

 ## 5.2.
 Signed URL Process